 On the same day, a dinner and a ball are held in Palazzo Vendramin Calergi, a beautiful mansion that today houses Casinò di Venezia.
 Due to the many requests, it’s customary now to repeat the party almost every night.
 It’s grand and must be booked.

 The next morning, the spectacular Volo dell’Angelo (the Flight of the Angel) occurs at the Piazza San Marco.
 From the top of the Campanile, a young lady attached to a rope flies down onto the Piazza.
 This too has historical origins: in the mid-16th century, a young Turk reached the belfry of the bell tower walking on a rope from a boat and then down to the balcony of the Palazzo Ducale, paying tributes to the Doge.

 Feeling like wearing a mask and a costume?
 Please do, and you may even win a prize if your attire gets picked as the best one in the city.
 If you like to get even deeper into the thick of the carnival, there’s a fun place for both kids and kids-at-heart, to make your own mask: just pay a visit to Ca’ Macana.

 For those who still want to celebrate the Carnival but dislike crowds, beautiful Burano with its smaller scale Carnival is the place to be.

 End your February revelry in Venice on a sweet note with frittelle, a traditional Carnival sweet.
 Try the different patisseries around the city, if you can, for their own versions of these delicious fried doughnut balls with raisin and pine nuts.
 Our favourites are Rosa Salva, Tonolo and Targa.
-Our Prontopia guide will be happy to bring you around!
+Our Prontopia local assistant will be happy to bring you around!